 I love recipes with some history and this one dates back to the 1920’s when the National Biscuit Company (a.k.a.
 Nabisco), was looking for a way to promote their chocolate wafers.
 Apparently their marketing worked and this dessert became quite popular up through the 50’s and 60’s.
 I first had this in the mid 90’s at my best friend’s grandmother’s house, where I proceeded to eat about half the pan.

 An icebox “cake” is actually cookies layered with cream.
 In this case I use lemon wafer cookies I got at Whole Foods, Meyer lemon curd, and lemon cream.
 Left in the fridge overnight, the wafers absorb liquid out of the creme and take on a firm cake-like texture without getting mushy.
 For being relatively simple, this is actually one of my favorite desserts.
 Here’s my take on this classic.

-- Whip the cream until soft peaks form.
-Add 3/4 cup lemon curd to the cream and fold it in gently with a rubber spatula.
+Whip the cream until soft peaks form.
+Gently fold in 3/4 cup lemon curd to the cream and fold it in gently with a rubber spatula.

 - In a 8 x 8 square baking dish or other suitable vessel, put down 1/3 of the cream and spread it around.
 Then put down a layer of wafers smearing the tops of each one with a good dollop of lemon curd.
 Repeat, finishing with a layer of cream.

 - Cover and refrigerate for 24 hours before serving.